Behind the scenes, Poland frustrates Russian investments

 The Polish treasury ministry had a long-standing plan to sell its majority stake in the firm.
 Acron came onto the scene in May this year, offering 1.5 billion zlotys ($481 million) for 100 percent in the firm.

-The government's initial response to Acron's bid was that it would analyse it.
+The government's initial response to Acron's bid was that it would analyze it.
 But behind the scenes, according to people close to the transaction, there was hostility.

 The fear was that if Acron acquired Tarnow it would supply the firm with Russian-made chemicals, produced cheaply because of low domestic energy prices in Russia.
 This would allow a Russian-owned Tarnow to undercut Poland's other big chemical firm, Pulawy and possibly put it out of business.